k9w/instructions/version-control/git.md

 $ git mv test-file test-file1
 ```

-This changes the file name in the working directory just like mv(1)
-and stages the new filename in the index, ready for the next commit.

-You could also rename the file regularly with just mv, 'git add -f'
-the new filename. 'git status' or 'git commit' would then auto-detect
-the file under the old name to be removed and see the file under the
-new name to be committed.

-Interestingly, if you had already modified the file before renaming
-it, but didn't stage it with 'git add', Git won't stage the changed
-file contents when it stages the file name change.
-In my test, I did
-that separately after committing the rename.

-You can remove a tracked file from the local directory and Git will
-notice it and remove it just like a renamed file above.

-To remove an already-tracked file from git and from the local
+Remove an already-tracked file from git and from the local
-directory in one command:
+directory in one command.

 ```
 $ git rm test-file1
 ```

-And then commit as normal.

-To remove an already-tracked file from Git but keep the local file:
+Remove an already-tracked file from Git but keep the local file:

 ```
 $ git rm --cached test-file2